dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/data-annotations.md

     }
 ```

-If you have entities with composite foreign keys then you must specify the same column ordering that you used for the corresponding primary key properties.
+If you have entities with composite foreign keys, then you must specify the same column ordering that you used for the corresponding primary key properties.

 Only the relative ordering within the foreign key properties needs to be the same, the exact values assigned to **Order** do not need to match.
 For example, in the following class, 3 and 4 could be used in place of 1 and 2.